Engage with Data

 “Whose Evidence Is It?”

 “Whose Evidence is It?”
 I’ve been talking a lot about evidence lately, but I feel I’ve been missing a crucial piece.
-As a reminder, the Every Student Succeeds Act (ESSA), our country’s primary federal education legislation, requires that programs and… Read More »“Whose Evidence Is It?”
+As a reminder, the Every Student Succeeds Act (ESSA), our country’s primary federal education legislation, requires that programs and interventions purchased with federal education dollars must have be evidenced-based.
+Most people know these federal… Continue reading “Whose Evidence Is It?”

 Now is the time.